wrengr/bytestring-lexing/README.md

     -- Without cabal-install, but with the source already:
     $> cd bytestring-lexing
-    $> runhaskell Setup.hs configure --user --enable-tests
+    $> runhaskell Setup.hs configure --user
     $> runhaskell Setup.hs build
-    $> runhaskell Setup.hs test
     $> runhaskell Setup.hs haddock --hyperlink-source
     $> runhaskell Setup.hs copy
     $> runhaskell Setup.hs register

+The Haddock step is optional.

+### Testing

+If you want to run the test suite, use the following standard method (with `runhaskell Setup.hs` in lieu of `cabal`, if necessary):

+    $> cd bytestring-lexing
+    $> cabal configure --enable-tests  --enable-coverage
+    $> cabal build
+    $> cabal test --keep-tix-files

+The results of the code coverage are in `./dist/hpc/vanilla/html/bytestring-lexing-$VERSION/hpc_index.html`.
+If you're not interested in the coverage of the test suite, then you needn't pass the `--enable-coverage` nor `--keep-tix-files` flags.
+Note that older versions of cabal used the flag name `--enable-library-coverage` instead of `--enable-coverage`.
+And IIRC hpc integration in cabal was broken for ghc-7.6.

+### Benchmarks

-The test and Haddock steps are optional.
-If you are not going to run the tests, then you needn't pass the --enable-tests flag.
+If you want to run the benchmarking code, then do:

+    $> cd bytestring-lexing/bench
+    $> cabal configure
+    $> cabal build
+    $> for b in isSpace numDigits packDecimal readDecimal readExponential ceilEightThirds ; do ./dist/build/bench-${b}/bench-${b} -o ${b}.html ; done && open *.html

+Of course, you needn't run all the benchmarking programs if you don't want.
+Notably, these benchmarks are artefacts of the development of the library.
+They are not necessarily the most up-to-date reflection of the library itself, nor of other Haskell libraries we've compared against in the past.

 ## Portability